tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 aiggs than Ah could comfortably take care of mahself, not to mention Mrs. Possum."
 Here Unc' Billy looked back over his shoulder to make sure that old Mrs. Possum wasn't within hearing, and Jenny Skunk chuckled.
-"Seems to me, Brer Skunk, yo' might better do your aigg hunting on the Green Meadows and leave the Green Forest to me," continued Unc' Billy.
+"Seems to me, Sis Skunk, yo' might better do your aigg hunting on the Green Meadows and leave the Green Forest to me," continued Unc' Billy.
 "That would be no mo' than fair.
 Yo' know Ah never did hanker fo' to get far away from trees, but yo' don't mind.
 Besides there are mo' aiggs for